randy3k/AlignTab/README.md

 ```

 You then just use the name instead of the pattern in the input field.
+To edit the patterns, go to Perferences -> Package Settings -> Aligh Tabular -> Settings.

 Keymaps
 ------------
-For frequent patterns, consider the following keybind.
+For frequent patterns, consider the following keybind in your User KeyBindings.

 ```
   // latex align key bind